 There are many ways you can locate federal regulations.
 Which method you use depends on what information is available to you.
 If you are lucky you may already have a citation to a relevant regulation, or a citation to a relevant statute.
 Our law library maintains one year of the Federal Register in print and also maintains a copy of the Code of Federal Regulation.

-No cost options via govinfo.gov or Regulations.gov:
+No cost options are available via govinfo.gov or Regulations.gov and e-cfr.

 1. If you have the statutory citation in the USC then head to CFR indexes and findlng tools.
 Parallel Table of Authorities will allow you to find l to identify the CFR Part that you will need to explore